lpsm-dev/loli/CONTRIBUTING.md

-# Contributing
+# Contributing Guide

+First, thank you! :tada:

 We're happy to receive feature requests and PRs.
 If your change is nontrivial, please open an [issue](https://github.com/lpmatos/loli/issues/new) to discuss the idea and implementation strategy before submitting a PR.

+## ➤ Dependencies

+You'll need Go version 1.13 or higher.
+Follow the directions on http://golang.org/doc/install

+## ➤ Steps

 1. Fork the repository.
 2. Create an `upstream` remote.